CCTC Foundation Board Members 2023

 - Executive Director, I-49 International Coalition since 2003

-- Treasurer, United Methodist Men Foundation
+- Former Treasurer and current Board Member, United Methodist Men Foundation (Nashville)

 A graduate of the Institute of Insurance Marketing at LSU, and a graduate of the Economic Development Institute at Oklahoma University, Wayt also attended Centenary College and LSU-Shreveport, and received the Chartered Life Underwriter and Registered Health Underwriter designations from The American College in Bryn Mawr, PA.